alexdelorenzo/strs/README.md

 `strs`, on the other hand, has a uniform interface and set of features across platforms, shells and operating systems, including Windows.

 ## String manipulation in the shell
-`strs` provides string tools that are similar to [those that are built into Bash](https://tldp.org/LDP/abs/html/string-manipulation.html), and it provides commands for things that Bash doesn't have [syntactic sugar](https://en.wikipedia.org/wiki/Syntactic_sugar) for, as well.
+`strs` has string tools that are similar to [those that are built into Bash](https://tldp.org/LDP/abs/html/string-manipulation.html), and it has commands for things that Bash doesn't have [syntactic sugar](https://en.wikipedia.org/wiki/Syntactic_sugar) for, as well.

-The following examples of Bash code only work with Bash, whereas `strs` will work if you're using Bash, [zsh](https://www.zsh.org/), PowerShell or something else.
+The following examples of Bash code only work with Bash, whereas `strs` commands will work if you're using Bash, [zsh](https://www.zsh.org/), PowerShell or something else.

 Here's how you can manipulate strings with both Bash and `strs`:
 ```bash